chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

     * Death Star: sphere radius, hole radius, distance between centers.

 .. note::
-    Since the ``solid arguments`` need to be a triplet, you must add any numerical value in the [none] places, but they won't be used.
+    Since the ``shape arguments`` need to be a triplet, you must add any numerical value in the [none] places, but they won't be used.

 The following properties are used if the particle collides with one of the boundaries of the domain or another particle.
 The effective properties used to calculate the impact force are the harmonic mean between the properties of the colliding entities.